algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ## Glossary

-1. Nodes: In graph theory, nodes are the individual points or vertices that make up the graph.
+1. **Nodes:** In graph theory, nodes are the individual points or vertices that make up the graph.
 Each node can represent an entity, such as a landmark in this project.

-2. Weighted Graph: A graph where edges have weights assigned to them, indicating the cost or distance associated with traversing that edge.
+2. **Weighted Graph:** A graph where edges have weights assigned to them, indicating the cost or distance associated with traversing that edge.
 This is crucial for algorithms that calculate shortest paths.

-3. Heuristic: A technique used to speed up the process of finding a satisfactory solution, where an exact solution is not feasible.
+3. **Heuristic:** A technique used to speed up the process of finding a satisfactory solution, where an exact solution is not feasible.
 In pathfinding, heuristics can help prioritize which paths to explore based on estimated costs.

-4. Edges: The connections between nodes in a graph.
+4. **Edges:** The connections between nodes in a graph.
 They can represent various relationships, such as roads between landmarks in this project.

-5. Priority Queue: A specialized data structure that allows for efficient retrieval of the highest (or lowest) priority element.
+5. **Priority Queue:** A specialized data structure that allows for efficient retrieval of the highest (or lowest) priority element.
 It is commonly used in algorithms like Dijkstra's to manage nodes based on their distance from the source.

-6. Breadth-First Search (BFS): An algorithm for traversing or searching tree or graph data structures.
+6. **Breadth-First Search (BFS):** An algorithm for traversing or searching tree or graph data structures.
 It explores all neighbor nodes at the present depth before moving on to nodes at the next depth level.

-7. Bidirectional Dijkstra's Algorithm: An optimization of Dijkstra's algorithm that searches from both the source and target nodes simultaneously, reducing the number of nodes explored.
+7. **Bidirectional Dijkstra's Algorithm:** An optimization of Dijkstra's algorithm that searches from both the source and target nodes simultaneously, reducing the number of nodes explored.
 8. Graph Data Structure: How a graph is represented in memory, typically using adjacency lists or matrices.

-9. API (Application Programming Interface): A set of functions and procedures that allow the creation of applications that access the features or data of an operating system, application, or other services.
+9. **API (Application Programming Interface):** A set of functions and procedures that allow the creation of applications that access the features or data of an operating system, application, or other services.
+10. **TCP Acceptor:** A TCP acceptor is a component in network programming that listens for incoming TCP connection requests on a specified port.
+It is responsible for accepting connections from clients and establishing a communication channel between the server and the client.
+In the context of a server, the TCP acceptor waits for client requests and, upon receiving a connection, creates a new socket for communication, allowing the server to handle multiple client connections concurrently.

-10. CSV (Comma-Separated Values): A simple file format used to store tabular data, such as a spreadsheet or database, in plain text.
+11. **CSV (Comma-Separated Values):** A simple file format used to store tabular data, such as a spreadsheet or database, in plain text.